- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 Step 2 - Where to get oranges, lemons or other citrus

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices, like the Atlanta-Forest park Georgia State Farmer's Market and orchards in the Florida, Texas and California.
+But for large quantities, you will find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices, like the Atlanta-Forest park Georgia State Farmer's Market and orchards in the Florida, Texas and California.

-You'll get about 12 to 20 quarts of lemon juice per bushel of lemons.
+You will get about 12 to 20 quarts of lemon juice per bushel of lemons.
 Count on 15 or 16 quarts per bushel.

 * - not the cutesy, fake farmer's markets that are just warehouse grocery stores that call themselves farmer's markets.